 The tax treatment of medical and health expenses

-Let’s start with some of the health and medical-related expense that you can claim back from your company:
+Let’s start with some of the health and medical-related expenses that you can claim back from your company:

 Health-related expenses your company can claim tax relief on